electionscience/approval.vote-legacy/2-candidates.md

 ## What happens to parties under Approval Voting?

 It's unlikely that the parties would significantly change, other than now being able to put forward multiple candidates that fit their platform.
 Parties are extremely useful for building solid campaigns, and developing talented politicians.
 Approval voting doesn't change that.
-Under Approval Voting are less likely to devolve into inter party bickering that has occurred under traditional voting.
+Under Approval Voting, politics are less likely to devolve into inter-party bickering that has occurred under traditional voting.

 ## If constituents can vote for multiple people, how do I stand out as a candidate?